Dual-Prototype Disentanglement: A Context-Aware Enhancement Framework for Time Series Forecasting: Experiments

-\textbf{Efficiency Analysis.} We conduct the efficiency analysis for the backbone model with and without DPAD.
-As shown in \cref{efficiency}, DPAD introduces minimal overhead for most backbone models.
+We conduct the efficiency analysis for the backbone with and without DPAD.
+As shown in Table \ref{efficiency}, DPAD introduces modest overhead for most backbones.
 The relative increases in running time and memory footprint are generally modest, which are below 10\% for most Transformer or CNN-based backbones.
-While a lightweight model like DLinear shows a higher relative increase due to its extremely small base cost, the absolute added overhead remains minimal.
-This demonstrates DPAD is a practical and efficient enhancement module, delivering significant performance improvements while incurring only a small fraction of additional computational cost.
+Notably, iTransformer incurs a 17.6\% increase in running time, while its memory overhead remains below 5\%.
+Although DLinear shows a higher relative increase due to its extremely small base cost, the absolute added overhead remains minimal.
+This indicates that DPAD is a practical and efficient enhancement module, delivering significant performance improvements while incurring only a small fraction of additional computational cost.